The Top 3 Canadian Income Stocks

 Here’s what else you get when you become a Canadian Edge subscriber:

 - IN-DEPTH ANALYSIS ON A WEEKLY-PLUS BASIS.
-Canadian Edge serves up the latest news and analysis on income stocks and REITs, including our High-Yield Picks of the Month, updated Conservative and Aggressive Portfolios and a special feature—rankings of dozens more income stocks and REITs that show promise but haven’t yet been examined in-depth.
+Canadian Edge serves up the latest news and analysis on income stocks and REITs, including our High-Yield Picks of the Month, an updated Dividend Champion portfolio with a special feature—we weigh each stock and give each one a quality score.

 - FLASH ALERTS supplement the monthly analysis, focusing in-depth on trends and events that can affect your holdings.
 While these are all solid investments that rarely require urgent action, sometimes news occurs that requires a swift response.
 When that happens, we’ll email you right away with clear buy/sell advice.